takigama/docker-borg-backup/README.md

  * /backups/$username - permission 0710 (user cant write in their own home directory or even see the files that exist there.
 Home directory is owned by root)
  * /backups/$username/repo - loocation for actual backups (user writable/readable, should be the only location the user can actually see anything)

+## Attributions

+Base on the borg container by tgbye - https://github.com/tgbyte/docker-borg-backup

 ## License